SkillZoneBot/docs/docs/privacy.md

 sidebar_position: 5
 ---

-## What is SkillZone collecting on data?
+## What is Tenpa collecting on data?
 - ServerID's
 - User ID's
 - Role ID's